 Michel Fouré joined LBNL in 2010.
 Reporting to Dr. Venkat Srinivasan, he is the BATT Program Manager for the Batteries for Advanced Transportation Technologies (BATT) Program.
 Funded by the Department of Energy (Office of Vehicle Technologies), the BATT Program is the premier fundamental research program in the U.S. for developing high-performance, rechargeable batteries for electric vehicles (EVs) and hybrid-electric vehicles (HEVs).
-Michel also serves as the Research Operations Deputy for the Energy Storage & Distributed Resources Department (ESDRD).
+Michel also serves as the Research Operations Deputy for the Energy Storage & Distributed Resources Division (ESDRD).
 In this capacity, Michel assists Venkat with tasks related to Department Strategy, Human Resources, Financial Management, Space and Facilities, Operations Safety, and Communications.
 Michel also serves as the primary liaison to CalCharge in the area of scientific operations.

 Prior to joining LBNL, Michel was Director of R&D for Arkema, Inc. (Arkema is a $7 billion chemical company).
 Over the years, his areas of responsibility involved Fuel Cells, Corporate Research, Hydrogen Peroxide & Hydrazine, Fluorochemicals, Fluoropolymers, Functional Polymers as well as Polymer Additives.
 Related to the field of Electrochemistry, he was the architect of three major proposals in the area of Fuel Cells that were subsequently funded by the DOE.
 He was also the initiator of several projects related to batteries, notably polyvinylidenefluoride binders for Lithium-ion batteries, fluoropolymers for Lithium-ion Polymer batteries as well as lithium hexafluorophosphate electrolyte salt process R&D. Prior to these assignments, between 1989 and 1993, he was President and Managing Director of Metablen Company B.V. (a then newly formed joint-venture between Arkema’s predecessor company and Mitsubishi Rayon).
 Based in Paris, France, the company grew from nearly zero to $20 million in sales (corresponding to 95% of the plant capacity) under his leadership.